 Spanish is the part of the Romance group of languages.
 It is among the top five spoken languages in the world.
 There are an estimated 450 million native speakers of the language all across the world.
-Another 100 million speak Spanish as a second language.
+Another 100 million speak it as a second language.
 It originated in the Castile region of Spain and is therefore also known as castellano or Castilian.
-It is also popularly known as español.
+It is also popularly known as español. .

-Spanish is the national language of Spain.
+It is the national language of Spain.
 It is one of the six official languages of United Nations.
 Due to colonisation of many parts of the Americas, Philippines, Africa, and some parts of Oceania in the 16th century, the language has been adopted in many other areas of the world.
 It is one of the main languages of South America where it takes second place after the Portuguese language in terms of speakers.
-Many South American countries such as Argentina, Bolivia, Panama, Colombia, Peru, Paraguay, Chile, Guatemala, Nicaragua, Costa Rica, Honduras, Venezuela, Uruguay, Cuba, Mexico, and Puerto Rico have Spanish as their official language.
+Many South American countries such as Argentina, Bolivia, Panama, Colombia, Peru, Paraguay, Chile, Guatemala, Nicaragua, Costa Rica, Honduras, Venezuela, Uruguay, Cuba, Mexico, and Puerto Rico have it as their official language.
 However, the Spanish spoken in the various areas differs from each other dialectically.
 Apart from these, Equatorial Guinea and Philippines too have it as their official language.

+The Spanish language shows a lot of impact of Latin.
+Moreover, many words from Arabic, Italian, and French too have been absorbed by the language.
+Lately, a number of English words have found their way into the language as well.
 The Latin influence on Spanish is evident from the fact that it is written in the Latin script.
 The alphabet of the language is called the abecedario and has 27 letters and two digraphs.
 Leaving aside the foreign words that have crept into and been absorbed by the language, the original Spanish is easy to spell.
 This is because it is written as it is spoken, being inherently phonetic in nature.
 The language uses inverted exclamation mark and question mark (¡ and ¿) and ñ unlike all other languages.
 The languages is governed by the rules set up by Real Academia Española.
-This academy also has the responsibility of compiling and bringing out Spanish language dictionaries.
+This academy also has the responsibility of compiling and bringing out Spanish language dictionaries. .